uknowaguy/my-gatsby-blog/content/blog/first-gatsby-blog/index.md

 This is my first experience using Gatsby and Markdown.
 And I have to say, I'm enjoying my experience.
 The ease of use is very attractive, and I'm keeping my fingers crossed 🤞 that launching will be the same.

-Curios as to how I built this blog?
+Curious as to how I built this blog?
 You're in luck.
 [I've included the video I used to make it happen.](#abcd) The requirements are minimal and not a lot of programming experience is needed.

 Let's go over some basic requirements.
 - Desire to blog